icons8/lunacy-docs/docs/teams.md

 ![Upgrading a team plan in Lunacy](public/upgrading_team.png)

 <div class="callout callout--warning">
-    <p><strong>Note:</strong> If you are already a member of a free team (not owner) and want to create a team on a paid plan, you've got to leave the free team first.</p>
+    <p><strong>Note:</strong> If you are already a member of a free team (not an owner) and want to create a team on a paid plan, you've got to leave the free team first.</p>
 </div>

 ## Creating teams